 Our ‘speak up culture’ for both staff and pupils is fundamental to our safeguarding culture.
 Staff are told to raise concerns at the earliest stage, however small they may appear, as any information could be a crucial part of a jigsaw – no concern is considered too small.
 Furthermore staff are aware they must have the attitude of ‘it could happen here’ with regard to safeguarding and that there must never be any complacency.

-The School’s Designated Safeguarding Lead is James Cope (Deputy Head Pastoral) and his deputies are Rachel Bellamy (HM Avenue House) and Beth Steer (Head of Pupil Wellbeing).
-Three other senior teachers and all nurses are trained to Specialist Level.
-The school also maintains a strong working relationship with the OSCB and their Local Area Designated Officer (LADO) and other safeguarding co-ordinators, and with other local schools via the Oxfordshire Independent Schools Group.
+The School’s Designated Safeguarding Lead is James Cope (Deputy Head Pastoral) and his deputies are Rachel Bellamy (Assistant Head Pastoral), Ollie Richards (HM Apsley) and Lisa More O’Ferrall (Senior Nurse Manager).
+Three other senior teachers and all the other nurses are trained to Specialist Level.
+The School also maintains a strong working relationship with the OSCB and their Local Area Designated Officer (LADO) and other safeguarding co-ordinators, and with other local schools via the Oxfordshire Independent Schools Group.